Quantum Field Theories on Algebraic Curves. I. Additive bosons

 \section{Introduction}

-Classical theory of compact Riemann surfaces has an algebraic counterpart, theory of of algebraic functions in one variable over an arbitrary constant field, developed by R. Dedekind and H. Weber.
-Introduction of differentials into the algebraic theory by E. Artin and H. Hasse, and of ideles and adeles by C. Chevalley and A. Weil, open the way for application of infinite-dimensional methods to the theory of algebraic curves.
-Classic examples of using such methods are J.-P. Serre adelic interpretation of cohomology \cite{Serre}, and J. Tate proof of the general residue theorem \cite{Tate}.
-In 1987, E. Arbarello, C. de Concini and V. Kac \cite{Arbarello} interpreted Tate's approach in terms of central extensions of infinite-dimensional Lie algebras, and proved the celebrated A. Weil reciprocity law on algebraic curves by using the infinite-wedge representation.
+\blfootnote{This work was partially supported by the NSF grants DMS-0204628, DMS-0705263 and DMS-1005769.} The classical theory of compact Riemann surfaces has an algebraic counterpart, the theory of algebraic functions of one variable over an arbitrary field of constants, as developed by Dedekind and Weber.
+The introduction of differentials into the algebraic theory by Artin and Hasse and the definition of id\`{e}les and ad\`{e}les adeles by Chevalley and Weil opened the way for application of infinite-dimensional methods to the theory of algebraic curves.
+Classical examples of using such methods are given by Serre's adelic interpretation of cohomology and the Riemann-Roch theorem \cite{Serre} and Tate's proof of the general residue theorem \cite{Tate}.
+In 1987, Arbarello, de Concini and Kac \cite{Arbarello} interpreted Tate's approach in terms of central extensions of infinite-dimensional Lie algebras and gave a new proof of Weil's celebrated reciprocity law using the infinite-wedge representation.

-In 1987 D. Kazhdan \cite{Kazhdan} and E. Witten \cite{Witten-1} proposed an adelic formulation of the quantum field theory of one-component free fermions on an algebraic curve, and in \cite{Witten-2} E. Witten outlined the approach toward other quantum field theories.
-Let $X$ be an algebraic curve over an algebraically closed constant field $k$, and let $L$ be a spin structure on $X$.
-Denote by $\mathcal{M}(L)$ the infinite-dimensional $k$-vector space of meromorphic sections of $L$ over $X$, and by $\mathcal{M}_{P}$ --- the completions of $\mathcal{M}(L)$ at all points $P\in X$.
-The approach in \cite{Kazhdan, Witten-1} can be succinctly summarized as follows. \begin{itemize} \item The global Clifford algebra $\mathrm{Cl}_{X}$ on $X$, a restricted direct product over all points $P\in X$ of local Clifford algebras $\mathrm{Cl}_{P}$, associated with the $k$-vector spaces $\mathcal{M}_{P}$ by the residue maps $\Res_{P}(fg)$. \item The adelic Clifford module --- global fermion Fock space $\mathfrak{F}_{X}$ --- a restricted $\ZZ/2\ZZ$-graded symmetric tensor product of the local Clifford modules $\mathfrak{F}_{P}$ over all $P\in X$. \item The ``expectation value'' functional, the linear map $\langle\,\cdot\,\rangle : \mathfrak{F}_{X}\rightarrow k$, satisfying
+In 1987, Kazhdan \cite{Kazhdan} and Witten \cite{Witten-1} proposed an adelic formulation of the quantum field theory of one-component free fermions on an algebraic curve, and Witten \cite{Witten-2} outlined an approach to other quantum field theories.
+Let $X$ be an algebraic curve over an algebraically closed field $k$ of constants, and let $L$ be a spin structure on $X$.
+We write $\mathcal{M}(L)$ for the infinite-dimensional $k$-vector space of meromorphic sections of $L$ over $X$, and $\mathcal{M}_{P}$ for the completions of $\mathcal{M}(L)$ at all points $P\in X$.
+In outline, the approach of \cite{Kazhdan, Witten-1} can be described in terms of the following objects. \begin{itemize} \item The global Clifford algebra $\mathrm{Cl}_{X}$ on $X$: a restricted direct product over all points $P\in X$ of the local Clifford algebras $\mathrm{Cl}_{P}$, which are related to the $k$-vector spaces $\mathcal{M}_{P}$ by the residue maps $\Res_{P}(fg)$. \item The adelic Clifford module $\mathfrak{F}_{X}$ (the global fermion Fock space): a restricted $\ZZ/2\ZZ$-graded tensor product of the local Clifford modules $\mathfrak{F}_{P}$ over all $P\in X$. \item The `expectation value' functional: a linear map $\langle\,\cdot\,\rangle : \mathfrak{F}_{X}\rightarrow k$, satisfying the condition

 where the vector space $\mathcal{M}(L)$ is embedded diagonally into the global Clifford algebra $\mathrm{Cl}_{X}$. \end{itemize}